Lumateperone

 Lumateperone, sold under the brand name Caplyta, is an atypical antipsychotic medication of the pyridopyrroloquinoxaline and butyrophenone families.
-It is approved for the treatment of schizophrenia as well as bipolar depression, as either monotherapy or adjunctive therapy (with lithium or valproate).
+It is approved for the treatment of schizophrenia as well as bipolar depression, as either monotherapy or adjunctive therapy (with lithium or valproate), and for major depressive disorder as an adjunctive therapy only (with an oral antidepressant).
 It is developed by Intra-Cellular Therapies, licensed from Bristol-Myers Squibb.
-Lumateperone was approved for medical use in the United States in December 2019 with an initial indication for schizophrenia, and became available in February 2020.
+Lumateperone was approved for medical use in the US in December 2019 with an initial indication for schizophrenia.
+It became available in February 2020.

 Medical uses

 Lumateperone is indicated for the treatment of schizophrenia in adults; and depressive episodes associated with bipolar I or II disorder (bipolar depression) in adults, as monotherapy and as adjunctive therapy with lithium or valproate.

 Schizophrenia

 In December 2019, the US Food and Drug Administration (FDA) approved lumateperone for the treatment of schizophrenia in adults.
+Lumateperone is more effective than placebo for reducing positive symptoms after 4–6 weeks of treatment.
+Some clinical trials report that lumateperone may be effective for treating negative symptoms.

 Bipolar depression

 In December 2021, the FDA approved lumateperone for the treatment of bipolar depression in adults as monotherapy and as adjunctive therapy with lithium or valproate.